MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/build-real-time-dashboard-from-iothub.md

 ---
 title: Build a real-time dashboard by streaming data from Azure IoT Hub
-description: This article provides instruction on how to build a real-time dashboard by streaming data from Azure IoT Hub to Eventstream. ms.reviewer: spelluru ms.author: zhenxilin
+description: This article provides instruction on how to build a real-time dashboard by streaming data from Azure IoT Hub to Eventstream in Microsoft Fabric. ms.reviewer: spelluru ms.author: zhenxilin
 author: alexlzx